 And, to help further protect you from fraud, we'll also occasionally send you a verification code when you:

-You'll need to enter your verification code along with your password and 6-digit security code to confirm it's you.
 It's important that you never tell anyone your verification code.

 When shopping with your card online you will receive a verification code by text message and be asked for your memorable name, which you currently use when making online card purchases.

 We will send a verification code to the UK mobile number you have registered with us.
 You'll use your code and your memorable name when shopping online to confirm it's you.